 Vast open stretches and dense forests round out the motley assemblage of geological features.

-These unique formations then provide ample scope for outdoor lovers to enjoy several activities.
+These unique formations provide ample scope for outdoor lovers to enjoy several activities.

-Boating, fishing, hiking, and horseback riding are staple favorites of visitors here.
+Boating, fishing, hiking, and horseback riding are stapled favorites of visitors here.

-Professional naturalists of the Wanderlust Tours will fill you with rich information about the region to tickle every wanderlust itch in your body!
+Professional naturalists of the Wanderlust Tours will fill you with rich information about the region.

-The rich geology also provides enough sites for you to learn about the history and process behind these formations.
+The rich geology also provides enough sites to learn about the history and process behind these formations.

 From magical caves to volcanic deposits, the naturalists will take you through the whole spectrum of landscapes in the region.

-Families can head out to Drake Park and rejoice in quality family time on the whole of its 13-acres area.
+Families can head out to Drake Park and rejoice in quality family time in its 13-acres area.

-You can spot several families having a blast enjoying the weather amid pompous ponderosa pines and homely hardwoods!
+You can spot several families enjoying the weather amid pompous ponderosa pines and homely hardwoods!

 Additionally, you can also watch exciting shows on the outdoor stage.

-Finally, dote on sweet animals roaming carefree such as squirrels and chipmunks.
+Here, you'll see animals roaming carefree, such as squirrels and chipmunks.

 Once flowing with waters in the Ice Age, the barren river bed now lies at the divide between two enormous volcanic regions – the Badlands volcano area and the Horse Ridge volcano area.

-Get high up on your skiing skills (yes, those are two different words ) with expert Oregon ski trainers, and move beyond resort-skiing into big-boys territory!
+Get high on your skiing skills with expert Oregon ski trainers, and move beyond resort skiing into big-boys territory!

 Touch new highs of thrill with snow mountaineering, or enjoy the laidback delights of backcountry skiing.

-Oregon skiing guides will take you from an absolute beginner’s stage to a moderately advanced level in quick time.
+Oregon skiing guides will quickly take you from a beginner’s stage to a moderately advanced level.

 The Deschutes Beer is the world's fifth-largest beer brand.